What trends are shaping contemporary political communication and behaviour in Canada, and where are they heading?

 Mireille Lalancette is a political communication professor at Université du Québec à Trois-Rivières.
 With Marie-Josée Drolet and Marie-Ève Caty, she is the author of ABC de l’argumentation: Pour les professionnels de la santé et toute autre personne qui souhaite convaincre.
 She is also a researcher for the Groupe de Recherche en Communication Politique.
 Her work has appeared in various scientific publications and edited collections in English and in French.
 Vincent Raynauld is an assistant professor in the Department of Communication Studies at Emerson College, Boston, and an affiliate professor in the Département de lettres et communication sociale at Université du Québec à Trois-Rivières.
 He is also a research associate in the Groupe de Recherche en Communication Politique.
 Erin Crandall is an assistant professor in the Department of Politics at Acadia University, Nova Scotia.
 Her work has appeared in the Canadian Journal of Political Science/Revue canadienne de science politique, Public Policy and Administration, and the Canadian Journal of Women and the Law, among other publications.

-Contributors: Shelley Boulianne, Mark Daku, Yannick Dufresne, Thierry Giasson, Jacob Groshek, Guillaume Latzko-Toth, J.P.
-Lewis, Patrick McCurdy, Fenwick McKelvey, Florence Millerand, Jill Piebiak, Thomas Poell, Kate Puddister, Tamara A. Small with Maxime Pronovost, Mickael Temporão, Ghada Touir, Sofia Tourigny-Koné, André Turcotte, and Stéphanie Yates with Myriam Arbour
+Contributors: Shelley Boulianne, Kenneth M. Cosgrove, Mark Daku, Yannick Dufresne, Thierry Giasson, Jacob Groshek, Guillaume Latzko-Toth, J.P.
+Lewis, Patrick McCurdy, Fenwick McKelvey, Florence Millerand, Jill Piebiak, Thomas Poell, Maxime Pronovost, Kate Puddister, Tamara A. Small, Mickael Temporão, Ghada Touir, Sofia Tourigny-Koné, André Turcotte, and Stéphanie Yates with Myriam Arbour

 Political Communication in Canada